gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 Independent of the LHC,
-dark matter direct detection experiments have excluded large regions of WIMP parameter space:
+dark matter direct detection experiments have excluded large regions of WIMP parameter space.

-XENON1T, LUX, PandaX:
-For $$m_{WIMP} \sim 100$$ GeV:
+The current world-leading result (LZ, July 2025) based on 4.2 tonne-years of exposure:

-$$\sigma_{SI} < 4 \times 10^{-47}$$ cm$$^2$$
+$$\sigma_{SI} < 2.1 \times 10^{-48} \text{ cm}^2$$

-This is extraordinarily sensitive — equivalent to detecting an interaction weaker than one per century per kilogram of detector material.

-No signal found.
+at $$m_{WIMP} = 36$$ GeV.

+This is extraordinarily sensitive, about a factor of twenty deeper than XENON1T's
+2018 limits.

-The classic WIMP dark matter candidate — the lightest supersymmetric particle with weak-scale mass and interactions — is essentially excluded for most of parameter space.
+The classic WIMP dark matter candidate, the lightest supersymmetric particle with weak-scale mass and interactions, is essentially excluded for most of natural parameter space.

+LZ also reported, in the same dataset, the first observation of solar $$^8$$B neutrinos through coherent elastic neutrino-nucleus scattering.
+The same backgrounds that limit dark matter sensitivity are now visible as signal.
+The "neutrino fog" has been reached.

 ---